God’s Grace Enables Me

 Why do I want to have God’s grace?
 The sovereignty of God allows challenging issues to invade our lives, often stressing us beyond our ability to cope.
-Yet I may rest assured that prior to any trial washing upon the shores of my life, it first must sail across the sea of God’s moral attributes.
+Yet I may rest assured that before any trial washes up on the shores of my life, it first must sail across the sea of God’s moral attributes.
 Therefore Paul asserts,

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers.Romans 8:28–29 NIV

-All that I encounter may be used by Christ to strengthen me.
-The ultimate purpose God’s grace enables me to live for His glory.
+Christ may use all that I encounter to strengthen me.
+The ultimate purpose of God’s grace enables me to live for His glory.
 Strong’s concordance describes edification as “the act of one who promotes another’s growth in Christian wisdom, piety, happiness, and holiness.”
 1

 I am truly graceful—filled with God’s life-giving Spirit and resurrecting power.
-Remarkably the divine influence at work in my edification process is also the very authority which raised Jesus from the dead on the third day after His crucifixion.
+Remarkably the divine influence at work in my edification process is also the authority that raised Jesus from the dead on the third day after His crucifixion.

 I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.
 I pray that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in his holy people, and his incomparably great power for us who believe.
 That power is the same as the mighty strength he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.Ephesians 1:17–21 NIV